samcesa45/dukesell_api/README.md

 # How To Use
-git clone https://github.com/samcesa45/dukesell_backend.git to clone the project to his local machine npm install to install all dependencies npm run dev to run the project locally
+git clone https://github.com/samcesa45/dukesell_backend.git to clone the project to your local machine npm install to install all dependencies npm run dev to run the project locally